Virginia Beach United FC

-Virginia Beach United FC are an American soccer club competing in the USL League Two, founded in 2019 and based in Virginia Beach, Virginia.
+Virginia Beach United Football Club are an American soccer club competing in the USL League Two, founded in 2019 and based in Virginia Beach, Virginia.
 The team is a joint effort of local youth organizations Beach FC and Virginia Rush.

-They are owned by Rush Soccer, who also back three other USL2 sides - Cedar Stars Rush, Colorado Rush SC, and Daytona Rush SC.
+They are owned by Rush Soccer, who also back three other USL2 sides –Cedar Stars Rush, Colorado Rush SC, and Daytona Rush SC.